 - MIDI SYNC Out (1) 5 pin

 The Jack Expander is powered by the Vector, thus both devices require only one power header within your case.
-You don’t need the Jack Expander to get moving because the Vector has outputs of all kinds on board.
-However, if you have a higher quantity of modules it is good to have the full range offered by the paired devices.
-This is especially the case if you want to use the new Drum and Custom Chord Voices which are an exiting recent addition to the Vector.
+You don’t need the Jack Expander to get going because the Vector has outputs of all kinds on board.
+However, if you have a higher quantity of modules, it is good to have the full range offered by the paired devices.
+This is especially the case if you want to use the new Drum and Custom Chord Voices, which are a recent addition to the Vector.

 The User Interface

-A lot of thought has been put into the User Interface of the Vector and, for the most part, it shows sensitivity as to how the user will want to achieve musical objectives.
-Jim plays live using the Vector and this experience, as well as feedback from the user community, has helped refine workflow and features.
-The dual OLED screens are clear and even with my aging eye sight I can usually tell what is going on.
+A lot of thought has been put into the User Interface of the Vector and it shows sensitivity to how the user will want to achieve musical objectives.
+Jim plays live using the Vector and this experience, as well as feedback from the growing user community, has helped refine workflow and features.
+The dual OLED screens are clear, and even with my aging eye sight, I can usually tell what is going on.

-It would take a few thousand more words to explain how the UI works in detail so I will leave that to the manual and your own investigations.
-The one thing I have noticed is that as the user community has increased and more feedback has been provided, Jim has been busy implementing changes to improve on an already solid start.
+It would take a few thousand more words to explain how the UI works in detail so I will leave that to the manual and your own investigation.
+As the user community has increased and more feedback has been provided, Jim has been busy implementing changes to improve on an already solid start.